 A new Logos Systems software program, VolumeWorks, is in development that will use XRV captured beam data and dosimetric data from the optional Dose Post imaging cone add-on to reconstruct the delivered 3D dose volume.
 The VolumeWorks 3D dose volume can then be compared to the original QA treatment plan.

 Calibration is essential to confirm the accuracy of the treatment system.
-The success of any treatment plan requires that the beam be delivered exactly where it is aimed, and that the actual beam energy profile matches the expected beam energy profile used by patient treatment planning software.
+The success of any treatment requires that the beam be delivered exactly where it is aimed, and that the actual beam energy profile matches the expected beam energy profile used by patient treatment planning software.
 To achieve this concurrence, ‘baseline’ data is collected at commissioning and then scheduled clinical QA procedures are carried out as long as the system is in service.